davidlarrimore/cfpb/README.md

 #### Create Database Account

+Login to the mysql database and run the following commands to create the cfpb user and database

 	CREATE USER 'cfpb'@'localhost' IDENTIFIED BY 'cfpb';
 	GRANT USAGE ON *.* TO 'cfpb'@'localhost' IDENTIFIED BY 'cfpb' REQUIRE NONE WITH MAX_QUERIES_PER_HOUR 0 MAX_CONNECTIONS_PER_HOUR 0 MAX_UPDATES_PER_HOUR 0 MAX_USER_CONNECTIONS 0;
 	CREATE DATABASE IF NOT EXISTS `cfpb`;